taurusilver7/spotify-2.0/README.md

 * Authentication

-- To add nextAuth to a project, create a file []
+- To add nextAuth to a project, create a file `[...nextauth]` in `pages/api/auth` location.
+The file contains the dynamic route handler for NextAuth.js which also contain global nextauth configuration.

 # Next.js + Tailwind CSS Example